Jurisdictions around the world are legalising cannabis.

 And then there’s the plight of the Nimbin Lane Boys.

-Paradise Lane in Nimbin had long been where a group of young men were selling organic marijuana.
+Rainbow Lane in Nimbin had long been where a group of young men were selling organic marijuana.
 Twenty nine of these men – known as the Lane Boys – were arrested in connection with a series of raids carried out by NSW police last year.

 On July 27 this year, the Lane Boys appeared in Lismore Local Court for sentencing on charges of supply.
 To the disbelief of many in the courtroom, Magistrate Alexander Mijovich sentenced seven of the young men to prison time.